It's Everyday Bro

-"It's Everyday Bro" is a song by American YouTube personality Jake Paul and his group Team 10, with team members Nick Crompton, Chance Sutton, Ivan and Emilio Martinez (Martinez Twins), and Tessa Brooks additionally rapping on the track.
-The song was released on May 30, 2017, along with the music video.
-As of October 2021, the music video has over 286 million views and 5.4 million dislikes, making it one of the most disliked YouTube videos.
+"It's Everyday Bro" is a song by American YouTube personality Jake Paul and his group Team 10, with members Nick Crompton, Chance Sutton, Ivan and Emilio Martinez (Martinez Twins), and Tessa Brooks featuring.
+It was released on May 30, 2017, along with the music video.

-The song is a diss track that took aim primarily at fellow American Vine personality and Paul's former girlfriend, Alissa Violet, who responded to the track by releasing "It's Every Night Sis" with YouTuber RiceGum.
+The song is a diss track aimed primarily at fellow YouTube personality and Paul's former girlfriend, Alissa Violet, who responded by releasing "It's Every Night Sis" with YouTuber RiceGum.

 The song was released to a strongly negative reception, with criticism directed at its lyrics and rapping style.
-Despite making $2.7 million as estimated by Polygon, the track is considered to be one of the worst songs of all time and to have kickstarted an era on the platform in which internet feuds were played out through diss tracks.
+Despite making $2.7 million, as estimated by Polygon, the track is considered by many to be one of the worst songs of all time and to have kickstarted an era in which YouTube feuds were played out through diss tracks.

 Background and production

 Much of the song is focused on the breakup of Paul and former girlfriend Alissa Violet, as well as Paul's new relationship with influencer Tessa Brooks.
 The song's release was a short time after Paul had kicked Violet out of the house that Paul and his influencer group Team 10 were living in, as well as Violet's suspicion that Paul was cheating on her with Brooks prior to her removal from the Team 10 house; though Paul also suspected that Violet engaged in cheating against him.
 Simultaneously, tensions rose between both Paul and his brother Logan as well as between Violet and Brooks.

 The breakdown of Paul and Violet's relationship was seen in the lyrics of "This is Team 10 bitch, who the hell are flippin' you?
 And you know I kick them out if they ain't with the crew.
 Yeah I'm talking about you", referring directly to Violet.

-In addition, Paul mentions surpassing the subscriber count of PewDiePie, then the most-subscribed channel on YouTube and still the most-subscribed individual on the platform, and his Disney Channel show Bizaardvark.
+In addition, Paul mentions surpassing the subscriber count of PewDiePie, then the most-subscribed channel on YouTube and still one of the most-subscribed individuals on the platform, and his Disney Channel show Bizaardvark.
 Paul claimed in an interview with Billboard that he wrote the song to outline his daily life.

-In the YouTube description for the video, Paul claimed that he and Team 10 wrote and filmed the song within one day, though this has yet to be verified.
+In the description on the YouTube video of the official music video for the song, Paul claimed that he and Team 10 wrote, filmed and edited the song, all within one day, though this has yet to be verified.
 The song was produced by Paul and the now-late Diego Farias, former lead guitarist of Los Angeles-based progressive metalcore band Volumes.